spotlightpa/poor-richard/content/news/2023-08-25-SPLPOIPARKEV.md

 +++
-blurb = "Join Spotlight PA at Point Park University for a live discussion of mental health in Pennsylvania jails and how the newsrooms reported one woman’s fight for freedom." byline = "Spotlight PA Staff" description = "Join Spotlight PA at Point Park University for a live discussion of mental health in Pennsylvania jails." event-date = 2023-09-14T18:00:00-04:00 event-title = "A Criminal Solution" event-url = "https://www.eventbrite.com/e/a-criminal-solution-a-live-panel-on-incarceration-and-mental-health-in-pa-tickets-706272950407?aff=oddtdtcreator" image = "external/39rq978hghymsw37kcxqppqqhr.jpeg" image-credit = "Nate Smallwood / For Spotlight PA and PINJ" image-description = "The Allegheny County Jail, where people deemed incompetent to stand trial wait for a spot in a state hospital." internal-id = "SPLPOIPARKEV" kicker = "Events" modal-exclude = false
+blurb = "Panelists discuss mental health in Pennsylvania jails and how Spotlight PA and the Pittsburgh Institute for Nonprofit Journalism reported one woman’s fight for freedom." byline = "Spotlight PA Staff" description = "Panelists discuss mental health in PA jails and how Spotlight PA and PINJ reported one woman’s fight for freedom." event-date = 2023-09-14T18:00:00-04:00 event-title = "A Criminal Solution" event-url = "https://www.eventbrite.com/e/a-criminal-solution-a-live-panel-on-incarceration-and-mental-health-in-pa-tickets-706272950407?aff=oddtdtcreator" image = "external/39rq978hghymsw37kcxqppqqhr.jpeg" image-credit = "The Allegheny County Jail, where people deemed incompetent to stand trial wait for a spot in a state hospital." image-description = "Nate Smallwood / For Spotlight PA and PINJ" internal-id = "SPLPOIPARKEV" kicker = "Events" modal-exclude = false